campbe13/docker-ecq2020/shakespeare-ec/RUNONHEROKU.md

 now just heroku

-Note: to there is a bug with apache on heroku, heroku adds config files so you have to apply a fix `heroku labs:enable --app=YOUR-APP runtime-new-layer-extract`
+Note: to there is a bug with apache on heroku, heroku adds config files so you have to apply a fix `heroku labs:enable --app YOUR-APP runtime-new-layer-extract`

 Note: EXPOSE does not work in heroku, PORT envir var is set so another work around,  `sed -i "s/Listen 80/Listen ${PORT:-80}/g" /etc/apache2/ports.conf`  Because of this we have a different Dockerfile so that we can do this ^ before launching apache